bio-miga/MiGA-Docker/miga-cli-projects/classify-a-genome/using-your-own-project.md

 miga add -P . -D P_aeruginosa -t genome --query -i assembly $HOME/miga-data/miga_genomes/pseudo/P_aeruginosa.fna
 ```

 **Note:** It is possible to add more than one genome to a project in this way, but in that case the -D flag cannot be used.
-Instead a -r flag giving a regex expression for the extraction of the genome names from the names of the files being submitted must be given.
+Instead, an -r flag giving a regex expression for the extraction of the genome names from the names of the files being submitted must be given.
 This is beyond the scope of this tutorial.

 Launch the daemon to start MiGA processing your data:

 ```text
 miga daemon start -P . --shutdown_when_done